Maple Leaf Rock: A Complete Guide

 Take a rooted cutting of a plant, such as Fittonia.

-Wrap the roots in damp soil until it has a malleable, almost putty-like texture.
+Wrap the roots in damp soil until it has a malleable, almost putty-like texturea.
+A clay-based soil will aid in getting a putty consistency.

 Push and mould the soil base into the stone’s cracks.